dusty-nv/jetson-inference/docs/imagenet-console-2.md

 First, try using the [`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) program to test imageNet recognition on some example images.
 It loads an image, uses TensorRT and the [`imageNet`](../imageNet.h) class to perform the inference, then overlays the classification result and saves the output image.

-After [building](#building-repo-2.md), make sure your terminal is located in the aarch64/bin directory:
+After [building](#building-repo-2.md) the repo, make sure your terminal is located in the `aarch64/bin` directory:

 ``` bash
 $ cd jetson-inference/build/aarch64/bin
 ```

-Then, classify an example image with the [`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) program.  [`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) accepts 3 command-line arguments:  the path to the input image and path to the output image, along with an optional `--network` flag which changes the classificaton model being used (the default network is GoogleNet).
+Next, let's classify an example image with the [`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) program, using either the C++ or Python variants.

+[`imagenet-console`](../examples/imagenet-console/imagenet-console.cpp) accepts 3 command-line arguments:  the path to the input image and path to the output image, along with an optional `--network` flag which changes the classificaton model being used (the default network is GoogleNet).
+These command line parameters are the same between the C++ and Python versions.
+Note that you can launch either with the `--help` flag to recieve more info about using them.

 #### C++
 ``` bash